dhrubojoutidas/git_workshop4_prac/README.md

 			§ People can update the same files at the same time.
 			§ Intelligent algorithms help merge changes together.

+---

-7. Local Repository vs Working Directory
+### 7. Local Repository vs Working Directory

+				---
 	Git Gud: The Working Tree, Staging Area, and Local Repo | by Lucas Maurer | Medium Why Most New Developers Get Git Wrong: Understanding the Four Code Stages | Rabin's Blog

-			§ Working Directory:
+	 Working Directory:
-				□ Stores The version you’re currently working on.
+		□ Stores The version you’re currently working on
 		□ Usually the latest version (but branches can change this).
 		□ It’s just a normal directory on your computer.

-			§ Local Repository:
+		Local Repository:
 		□ This folder is your local repository.
 It stores:
 	   ® All saved versions of your code (every commit you make).Except any uncommitted changes in the working directory).
 	   ® Information about branches, tags, and configuration.
 	   □ Typically located in a hidden sub-directory inside the working directory:
 						◊ For Git: .git/
 						◊ For Mercurial: .hg/
 			□ Uses a VCS-specific format (not directly human-readable).

-			§ Important Points
+		 important Points
 		® Committed changes = Changes you saved using git commit. ✅ stored in the .git folder.
 		® Uncommitted changes = Changes you made but haven’t committed yet. ❌  stored in working directory, not in .git.

-			§ What the VCS Does:
+		What the VCS Does:
 				□ Save working directory/ current work  into repo when u commit □ Load any version from repo into working directory.